 The Advanced Data Science Option overlays ChemE's standard course requirements.
 In other words, students must satisfy the universal requirements (see the Ph.D.
 Handbook pp. 32-33), in addition to the Data Science Option requirements (Ph.D.
 Handbook pp. 34-35).
 The latter imposes some extra constraints on course selection.
 However, note that some of the required data science courses will substitute for other, standard required courses.

-1. Students must take three out of the four following courses:
+- Students must take three out of the four following courses:

-Data Management: CSE 544 - Scientific Computing
+- Data Management: CSE 544 - Scientific Computing

-Machine Learning: CSE 546 or STAT 535 - Scientific Computing
+- Machine Learning: CSE 546 or STAT 535 - Scientific Computing

-Data Visualization: CSE 512 - Scientific Computing
+- Data Visualization: CSE 512 - Scientific Computing

-Statistics: STAT 509 or sequence of STAT 512 and 513 - Math & Statistics
+- Statistics: STAT 509 or sequence of STAT 512 and 513 - Math & Statistics

-To further expand students’ education and create a campus-wide community, students will register for at least 4 quarters in the weekly eScience Community Seminar.
+- Students will register for at least 4 quarters of the weekly UW Data Science Seminar.